Columbia Fireflies Game Notes at Charleston

 DOUBLE TROUBLE: Dating back to last Saturday, July 17, the Fireflies have five doubleheaders in 14 days.
 After last night's twin bill, that pushes the Fireflies to six games since Thursday.
 Their pair of doubleheaders next week puts them at 18 games in 15 days with the two travel days.

 ON THE PODIUM: Following the Major League All-Star Break, and at the half-way point of the 2021 Low-A East season, it's a good time to highlight a few individuals who are making a name for themselves around the league.
-Outfielder Juan Carlos Negret is proving to be one of the best sluggers in the league, pacing the Low-A East with 18 homers and tallying the third-most RBI, with 50 so far this season.
-Tolbert is tied with the most steals for anyone in the League.
-He has 34 already this year.
+Outfielder Juan Carlos Negret is proving to be one of the best sluggers in the league, pacing the Low-A East with 18 homers and tallying the second-most RBI, with 53 so far this season.
+Tolbert has stolen the second-most bases of anyone in the League.
+He has 37 already this year.
 On the mound, two pitchers have really contributed in a big way for Columbia.
 Cruz Noriega's 3.36 ERA is the third-lowest for any qualifying arm in the league, and although the southpaw, Emilio Marquez, has not worked enough innings this year for his 1.34 ERA to count in that category, he has punched out the sixth most batters of any individual in the Low-A East, fanning 67 opponents in 47 innings this season.

 • Discuss this story on the Low-A East League message board...